bhurstGH/LocalTestStruggleApp/README.md

 Click "Create new app" and a dialog will appear asking for a name and a workspace.
 Try naming your app "LocalTestStruggleApp" and selecting the workspace you created earlier.
 Keep in mind that while you can rename an app, it is forever tied to the workspace you choose here.
 Click "Create app" to continue.

 You should now be looking at your app's Basic Information page.
 Note that while your app exists, it is not yet installed to your workspace and has no functionality.
-Also note the App Credentials section.
+Also take note of the App Credentials section.
+You'll return to these later.

+For now, click on "Add features and functionality" and then "Incoming Webhooks."
+Webhooks are one way for an outside application or request to send a message to your Slack workspace.
+Click the switch to activate incoming webhooks from "off" to "on" and then click "Add New Webhook to Workspace."

+You will then be prompted to choose a location for the webhook to post to.
+Since Slack creates #general in your workspace by default, choose that from the drop down menu for the sake of simplicity and click "Install."
+This will generate a new webhook URL and provide you with a sample curl request.
+Copy and paste the curl request into your terminal and your app will send the message "Hello, World!" to your #general channel.

+Before doing anything else with your new Slack app, move on to the next section where you'll install a helpful local testing tool.

 <!-- TODO: Build a slash command, integrate with Netlify/connect the dots, provide deployable example function in repo, etc -->